ramrom/rams_dot_files/cheatsheets/c_cheatsheet.md

 ## COMPILER
 - `restrict` keyword - https://en.wikipedia.org/wiki/Restrict - tell compiler pointer is only "owner", no other pointers to data
+    - this is similar to how rust's main rule is to only have one owner per value

 ## SCOPE
 ```c